nicoverbruggen/NickelHintFix/README.md

 0x757c6  blx     idrv_expand_stik     ; instructed + hinted glyphs reach interpreter
 ```

-That confirms the core mechanism: uninstructed glyphs do not enter the bytecode interpreter, while instructed glyphs can.
+That is the core mechanism observed in the inspected binaries: uninstructed glyphs do not enter the bytecode interpreter, while instructed glyphs can.
 Adding a no-op per-glyph instruction therefore changes which iType path the glyph takes without changing the outline.
 Adding `FT_LOAD_NO_HINTING` changes the scaler flags instead, making iType skip grid-fitting and emit the raw scaled outline.

 The `gasp` table was also checked.
 The table tag `0x67617370` is recognized by the sfnt table-loading code, and the loader at `0x947b8` caches `gasp` fields on the face. `FT_Get_Gasp` at `0x7187c` reads those cached fields when explicitly asked.
-But the glyph-load and rendering path does not call `FT_Get_Gasp`, and no rendering-path read of the cached `gasp` fields was found.
+But the glyph-load and rendering path does not call `FT_Get_Gasp`, and no rendering-path read of the cached `gasp` fields was found in this analysis.
 This matches the practical result: editing `gasp` does not change the wobble.

 `libkobo.so` is where Nickel's Qt font engine calls into this FreeType build.
 It imports `FT_Load_Glyph`, and the `QFontEngineFT::loadGlyph` path calls it through the PLT. `QFontEngineFT` initializes its base load flags to `0x200`, then the glyph path ORs in `0x8` before the normal call, producing the observed `0x208` load flags.
 NickelHintFix adds `FT_LOAD_NO_HINTING` (`0x2`) to that value, so the affected call becomes `0x20a`.

-Static binary inspection validates the control flow, flags, and table access described above.
+Static binary inspection supports the control flow, flags, and table access described above.
 The exact pixel-height examples are runtime evidence from rasterized output rather than facts the binary alone can prove.

 ## The fix

 NickelHintFix hooks `FT_Load_Glyph` (in Kobo's `libkobo.so` platform plugin) and ORs in **`FT_LOAD_NO_HINTING`** before the real call (`0x208` -> `0x20a`).
 That sets iType's internal "skip grid-fit" flag, so it emits the raw scaled outline with no snapping.
-Every instance of a glyph then has identical geometry and the same letter renders at exactly one height — confirmed on-device, where each affected letter collapses from two heights to one.
+Every instance of a glyph then has identical geometry and the same letter renders at exactly one height — observed on-device, where each affected letter collapses from two heights to one.

 Hinting buys very little on Kobo's ~300 DPI panel (KOReader ignores it at this resolution too), so applying this broadly is low-cost.
 An allow-list exempts any font you specifically want to keep natively hinted.